If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.

-But sellers may also be wondering how to prepare for a home inspection.
-Since you will have interested buyers going through your home with a knowledgeable inspector, you’ll want to adequately prepare your home as a gesture of good faith.
+If you are putting your home up for sale, you may also be wondering how to prepare for a home inspection.
+Since you will have interested buyers going through your home with a knowledgeable inspector, you’ll want to adequately prepare your home.
+Also be sure that appliances are functioning properly, as a gesture of good faith.
 Or perhaps you want a pre-listing seller’s inspection to identify major issues before they come up.

 Leave Utilities On